budujoseph/cse210-byui-projects/README.md

 # cse210-ww-student-template
 This is the starter code for students in the worldwide content version of CSE 210.
-My name is Joseph Budu Larbi and i am taking CSE 210 - Programming with Classes
+My name is Joseph Budu Larbi and i am taking CSE 210 - Programming with Classes Using the commaand line for pushing the changes

 This repository contains the starter code for many different projects.
 They are arranged as follows: